ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 }
 ```

-To compile this command component, run `cargo component build`.
-As of now, `cargo-component` still uses `wasm32-wasip1` as the target (see the [tracking issue](https://github.com/bytecodealliance/cargo-component/issues/355)), so you will find the compiled component in
+To compile this command component, run `cargo build --target wasm32-wasip2` from `host-command-component`.
-`target/wasm32-wasip1/debug/host-command-component.wasm`.
+You will find the compiled component in `target/wasm32-wasip2/debug/host-command-component.wasm`.

 This command component imports the `add` interface from `interfaced-adder` component and the interfaces from `wasi:cli/command` world, and then calls the `add` function.
-What it exports is the `wasi:cli/run` interface.
+For `main()`, it exports the `wasi:cli/run` interface.
 Therefore, you cannot run this command component with `wasmtime` in command line yet, because `wasmtime` does not have the `add` interface implemented.

 What we can do is **composition**.
 We compose the `interfaced-adder` component with the `host-command-component` to form a new component, which imports only the `wasi:cli/command` interfaces and exports only the `wasi:cli/run` interface.